Film Festival Cologne: Programme and Guests

 One of the first TV productions presented at the Cologne Conference was David Lynch's mystery series Twin Peaks.
 Later almost all groundbreaking US TV series had their German premiere at the Cologne Conference, e.g. Emergency Room, Sex and the City or 24.
 Also British television always enjoyed strong presence, for instance with Cracker, The Office or Prime Suspect.

-Besides German film and television stars, international celebrities such as Academy Award winners Paul Haggis, Florian Henckel von Donnersmarck and Michael Radford, Anton Corbijn, Nicolas Roeg, D.A.
-Pennebaker and Chris Hegedus, Mika Kaurismäki, Ole Bornedal, David Lynch, Todd Haynes, Paul Abbott, Tarsem Singh, Jane Campion, Nicolas Winding Refn or Steve McQueen presented themselves in Cologne.
+Besides German film and television stars, international celebrities such as Academy Award winners Paul Haggis, Florian Henckel von Donnersmarck, Michael Radford, Mstyslav Chernov and Justine Triet, Anton Corbijn, Nicolas Roeg, D.A.
+Pennebaker and Chris Hegedus, Mika Kaurismäki, Ole Bornedal, David Lynch, Todd Haynes, Paul Abbott, Tarsem Singh, Jane Campion, Nicolas Winding Refn, Xavier Dolan, Steve McQueen or Werner Herzog presented themselves in Cologne.

 Competition and awards

 From roughly 800 international submissions, a jury selects the programmes for the festival sections "Best of Cinema Fiction, "Best of Cinema Documentary", "Look" and "TopTen TV".

 Since 1997, the Cologne Conference awards prizes in different categories.
 The TV Spielfilm Award, donated by the identically named TV program magazine, is given to the best contribution of the three festival sections.
 Furthermore, the German Casting Award goes to the best German casting agent and The Hollywood Reporter Award, sponsored by The Nielsen Company, goes to young and aspiring individuals in the media sector.

 Until 2007, the award for the best screenplay, sponsored by Network Movie, was also bestowed.
 Amongst others, it was given to Florian Henckel von Donnersmarck in 2006, who won the Oscar for The Lives of Others in 2007.

 In 2007 the main award of the Cologne Conference, the "Film Award Cologne", was originated.
 This award honors outstanding creativity in film and TV and is worth EUR 25.000.
 It is bestowed upon those individuals, who best contribute "to the further development of the language of film and media".
 The award is presented by the Cologne Conference, along with the City of Cologne and States Film Subsidy Body "Filmstiftung NRW".
 The first laureate of the "Film Award Cologne" in 2007 was Canadian film director and writer Paul Haggis (LA Crash, Casino Royale) and in 2008, the award was given to the brothers Luc and Jean-Pierre Dardenne (L'Enfant, Lorna's Silence).
 In 2009, the award was bestowed upon Roman Polanski (Chinatown, The Pianist) but the Polish/French movie director was not able to receive the prize on 3 October in Cologne since he was arrested on 26 September during his journey to the Zurich Film Festival, which caused a worldwide sensation.
 In 2010 David Lynch was presented with the "Film Award Cologne" for his groundbreaking work in television and cinema.
 David Simon received the TV Spielfilm Award for his critically acclaimed series Treme.
 Todd Haynes was awarded the TV Spielfilm Award in 2011 for his extraordinary re-imagination of Mildred Pierce and the "Film Award Cologne" was presented to Tarsem Singh.